sumodhnair19/location-finder/client/README.md

-# Homelike client for assignment

 ## Background information

 ### installation & run
 1. start the server in the `../server` folder
+2. start the database in the `../assignment` folder or you can point anywhere you like
-1. start the client:
+3. start the client:
     - npm i
     - npm start

-## What to do
+## What is available
 1. Invest some time to refactor the current code and make it better
-    - please also tell us what you did
+    - Changed code from ES5 to ES6
+    - Modified graphql calls with async await for promises
+    - Added negative cases
+    - Added a message in UI if no data exists
+    - Added Axios instead of graphql in one scenario where I wanted to implemented Search based on location title as graphql      schema wasn't able to filter locations by title
-1. Add webpack
+2. Add webpack  : It is present in react-scripts already
-1. Add information about owner to apartment view page
+3. Add information about owner to apartment view page - Done
-1. Add new page "Locations", show the apartments filtered by location
+4. Add new page "Locations", show the apartments filtered by location - Done
-1. Add new page "search page", provide abilities to search by location and filter by [size, price, amenities, details, services]
+5. Add new page "search page", provide abilities to search by location and filter by [size, price, amenities, details, services]

-**important**: _there is no need to change any "server" lines of code to complete this assignment_
+    - Done, however I included it within the homepage itself.